 Back to Search

-From Mid Calder go through East Calder and SE by road to the A70 Lanark road and SW along this road for 1km to the path on the left beyond Little Vantage where a signpost indicates the route to West Linton.
-The path descends to cross the Water of Leith (footbridge), then climbs gradually to the Cauldstane Slap, the pass between West Cairn Hill and East Cairn Hill.
+Southwest of Little Vantage* (A70), a signpost indicates the route to West Linton.
+The path descends to cross the Water of Leith (footbridge), then climbs gradually to the Cauldstane Slap, the pass between West Cairn and East Cairn Hills.
 1km south of the pass, the path becomes a track which goes down to Baddinsgill Reservoir, from the south end of which a road continues down to West Linton, first crossing an old Roman Road later used as the road to Biggar.

-Take the B7059 road SE by Broomlee to the Moffat (A701) road, cross and go along the adjacent farm road SW for 800 metres.
-Then go uphill by Romanno House Farm and SE over the hill to Fingland Burn by a broad grassy track.
-On the south of Green Knowe at NT186462 take the lower track and at NT188461 (where a track leads round the hill to Fingland) take the footpath through a gate into the forest, across the stream and E through the forest to Greenside (or Courhope).
-From there go uphill and in about 270 metres leave the main track by taking the right-hand fork to cross a forest ride and continue up over the hill, descending to Upper and then (along the Old Post Road) to Nether Stewarton.
-From there go east to the Lyne road (the Old Post Road) and S along it for about 0.5km, then turn left on the road to Upper Kidston.
+From West Linton, take the B7059 southeast by Broomlee to the Moffat (A701) road, cross and go along the adjacent farm road southwest for 800m.
+Then go uphill by Romanno House Farm and southeast over the hill to Fingland Burn by a broad grassy track.
+On the south of Green Knowe at NT186462 take the lower track and at NT188461 (where a track leads round the hill to Fingland) take the footpath through a gate into the forest, across the stream and east through the forest to Greenside (or Courhope).
+From there go uphill and in about 270m leave the main track by taking the right-hand fork to cross a forest ride and continue up over the hill, descending to Upper and then (along the Old Post Road) to Nether Stewarton.
+From there go east to the Lyne road and then south along it for about 500m, then turn left on the road to Upper Kidston.
 There, take a left to cross the stream and go round north and east of Hamilton Hill to a broad track leading to Peebles.

 This route is almost entirely accessible to horse riders and cyclists as most of it forms part of the South of Scotland Countryside Trails (SoSCT) network.
 The fence in the middle of the Cauldstane Slap marks a local authority boundary and, although there is a gate, from that point north the route is less accessible.
 However improvements have been made to this section's accessibility, so for the latest information visit the SoSCT website.